Butte in Silver Bow County, Montana — The American West (Mountains)

 Butte National Historic Landmark District

 The Classical Revival style is grandly expressed in this exemplary residence of high-fired tan brick, built between 1916 and 1920.
-A symmetrical façade with central porch, double entry doors, square brick columns, and a central gable over an extended bay achieve the rich harmony characteristic of this elegant, dignified style.
+A symmetrical faηade with central porch, double entry doors, square brick columns, and a central gable over an extended bay achieve the rich harmony characteristic of this elegant, dignified style.
 The original owner was James Heslet, a longtime employee of copper king W. A. Clark.
 Heslet began his career as a teller with the Clark and Larabie Bank in 1889.
 By 1900, he had worked his way up to the prestigious position of assistant cashier with W. A. Clark & Bro.
 Bankers.
 Heslet remained thus employed until the mid-1930s when both he and his wife, Cora, were trustees for the Paul Clark Home.
-A butler’s pantry and servants’ quarters equipped with a call box to the dining room are evidence of the Heslets’ social status.
+A butlers pantry and servants quarters equipped with a call box to the dining room are evidence of the Heslets social status.
 The yard, of unusual size by Butte standards, is enclosed by a handsome wall of porphyry crowned with an iron railing.

 Erected by Montana Historical Society.

 Topics.
-This historical marker is listed in these topic lists: Architecture
+This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
+A significant historical year for this entry is 1916.

 Location.
 46° 0.683′ N, 112° 32.959′ W. Marker is in Butte, Montana, in Silver Bow County.
-Marker is on South Excelsior Avenue near West Galena Street, on the right when traveling north.
+It is on South Excelsior Avenue near West Galena Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 100 South Excelsior Avenue, Butte MT 59701, United States of America.
 Touch for directions.